cloudblue/connect-workflows/subscriptions-fulfillment-request/s-a-draft.md

 # Draft Request Status
 ## Description
 The draft fulfillment request status indicates that this fulfillent request is not complete and not submitted to a Vendor.
-Buyers create draft requests in case further subscription information will be specified or edited later.
-Thereafter, byuers can convert this draft to a pending fulfillment request or delete this draft request.
+Buyers create draft requests in case further subscription information will be specified or edited.
+Thereafter, byuers can convert this draft to a pending fulfillment request or delete this draft by cancelling a subscription request.
 ## Prerequisites
 A listed product and an active distribution contract are required to create a draft request.
 ## Transferable statuses